 Here are 5 simple steps to use PowerPoint® to create new, fresh, and enticing graphics for your Facebook page …

 1. Set your page size

-The Facebook cover photo (the large image at the top of the page) is 800 pixels wide by 300 pixels high, or 10 inches wide by 3.7 inches tall.
-To use PowerPoint, first establish your page size to match Facebook’s dimensions.
+The Facebook cover photo (the large image at the top of the page) is 828 pixels wide by 315 pixels high, or 8.63 inches wide by 3.28 inches tall.
+To use PowerPoint, first set your page size to match Facebook’s dimensions.

 2. Now choose your photos

 Because Facebook is social, choose pictures that show your people, people at work, your office or even your customers (if they’re okay with that).
 Have fun with the pictures.
-They shouldn’t look stuffy or formal.
+They shouldn’t look stuffy or formal or just be about the products you offer.
 They can be funny, interesting, playful or descriptive.